Non-Expansive Fuzzy Coalgebraic Logic: Non-Expansive Fuzzy Coalgebraic Logic

-\begin{defn} Let $L$ be a set of \emph{labels}. \begin{enumerate} \item A \emph{tableau literal} over~$L$ is an expression of the form $l \in I$ where $l \in L$ and $I \subseteq [0,1]$ is an interval (possibly empty). \item A \emph{tableau sequent} over $L$ is a set of tableau literals over~$L$. \item A tableau sequent~$\Gamma$ over~$L$ is \emph{clean/complete/exact} if for each $l \in L$, contains at least/at most/exactly one literal of the shape $l\in I$. \item For a clean tableau sequent~$\Gamma$ over~$L$, we write $\Gamma(l)=I$ for the unique~$I$ in the tableau literal $(l \in I) \in \Gamma$ if such a tableau literal exists (otherwise $\Gamma(l)$ is undefined). \item For exact tableau sequents $\Gamma$, $\Gamma'$ over $L$, we say that $\Gamma'$ is a \emph{sub-sequent} of $\Gamma$ if for all $l \in L$ we have $\Gamma'(l) \subseteq \Gamma(l)$. \end{enumerate} \end{defn}
+\begin{definition} Let $L$ be a set of \emph{labels}. \begin{enumerate}[wide] \item A \emph{tableau literal} over~$L$ is an expression of the form $\ell \tin I$ where $\ell \in L$ and $I \subseteq [0,1]$ is an interval (possibly empty).\pwnote{Suggestion for new notation} \item A \emph{tableau sequent} over $L$ is a set of tableau literals over~$L$. \item A tableau sequent~$\Gamma$ over~$L$ is \emph{clean/complete/exact} if for each $\ell \in L$, it contains at most/at least/exactly one literal of the shape $\ell \tin I$. \item For a clean tableau sequent~$\Gamma$ over~$L$, we write $\Gamma(l)=I$ for the unique~$I$ in the tableau literal $(\ell \tin I) \in \Gamma$ if such a tableau literal exists (otherwise, $\Gamma(l)$ is undefined). \item For exact tableau sequents $\Gamma$, $\Gamma'$ over $L$, we say that $\Gamma'$ is a \emph{sub-sequent} of $\Gamma$ if for all $\ell \in L$ we have $\Gamma'(l) \subseteq \Gamma(l)$. \end{enumerate} \end{definition}